-You should use the best readily available information or where such data are not available, reasonable estimates, for all calculations in EPCRA Section 313 reporting; however, the exact concentration of an EPCRA Section 313 chemical or chemical category in a mixture or trade name product may not be known.
+You are required to use the best readily available information for all calculations in EPCRA reporting; however, the exact concentration of an EPCRA Section 313 chemical in a mixture or trade name product may not be known.
 The supplier or MSDS may only list ranges, or upper or lower bound concentrations.
 U.S. EPA has developed guidance on how to use information in this situation for threshold determinations.

-- If the concentration is provided as a lower and upper bound or as a range, you should use the mid-point in your calculations for the threshold determination.
+• If the concentration is provided as a lower and upper bound or as a range, you should use the mid-point in your calculations for the threshold determination.
 For example, the MSDS for the trade name product states methanol is present in a concentration of not less than 20% and not more than 40%, or it may be stated as present at a concentration between 20 to 40%.
-You should use the mid-point value of 30% methanol in your threshold calculations. - If only the lower bound concentration of the EPCRA Section 313 chemical or chemical category is specified and the concentration of other components are given, subtract the other component values from 100%.
+You should use the mid-point value of 30% methanol in your threshold calculations.

+- If only the lower bound concentration of the EPCRA Section 313 chemical or chemical category is specified and the concentration of other components are given, subtract the other component values from 100%.
 The remainder should be considered the upper bound for the EPCRA Section 313 chemical or chemical category and you should use the given lower bound to calculate the mid-point as discussed above.
-For example, the MSDS states that a solvent contains at least 50% methyl ethyl ketone (MEK) and 20% non-hazardous surfactants.
+For example, the MSDS states that a solvent contains at least 50% methyl ethyl ketone and 20% non-hazardous surfactants.
 Subtracting the non-hazardous contents from 100% leaves 80% as the upper bound for MEK.
-The mid-point between upper (80%) and lower (50%) bounds is 65%, the value you should use in your threshold calculation. - If only the lower bound is specified and no information on other components is given, you should assume the upper bound is 100% and calculate the mid-point as above. - If only the upper bound concentration is provided, you should use this value in your threshold calculation.
+The midpoint between upper (80%) and lower (50%) bounds is 65%, the value you should use in your threshold calculation. - If only the lower bound is specified and no information on other components is given assume the upper bound is 100% and calculate the mid-point as above. - If only the upper bound concentration is provided you must use this value in your threshold calculation.